top of page

 SHEFS Global

 From 2021 - 2023, I worked as a Postdoctoral Research Fellow investigating the impacts of land-use change and climate change on biodiversity within South African agricultural areas, and the resilience of nature's benefits to people under such changes.
-I currently have 3 lead or co-lead author papers in preparation or under review.
+I currently have 2 lead or co-lead author papers in preparation.

 SHEFS.jpg